 Other Energy Marketing Businesses.
 In November 2022, the Company announced that it expected to sign a definitive agreement during the first quarter of Fiscal 2023 to sell its energy marketing business in France.
-In December 2022, the Company announced that it no longer expected to sign a definitive agreement during the first quarter of Fiscal 2023 as extended negotiations with the potential buyer had been discontinued.
-The Company continues to pursue the sale of its energy marketing business in France, as well as the wind-down of its energy marketing business located in Belgium and the Netherlands.
-At March 31, 2023, the sale of our energy marketing business in France was not considered probable of occurring within one year and, as such, assets and liabilities associated with this business were not classified as held for sale on the Condensed Consolidated Balance Sheet.
+In December 2022, the Company announced that it no longer expected to sign such agreement as extended negotiations with the potential buyer had been discontinued.